mytruong-z/php-design-patterns/src/observer/note.md

 - Using observers to encapsulate business logic instead of scattering it across the application.
 - Avoiding heavy logic in observers; delegate tasks to services if necessary.
 - Writing tests for your observers to ensure they behave as expected.

+### Practical Applications
+1. **Real-time Notifications**
+    **Scenario:** You have a social media platform where users can follow each other.
+When a user posts a new message, all their followers should receive a real-time notification.
+    **Implementation:** Use the Observer Pattern to notify followers when a user posts a new message.
+The user is the subject, and followers are observers.
+When the user posts a message, notify all followers to update their feeds.
+2. **Stock Market Updates**
+    **Scenario:** You are building a stock market application that needs to update users in real-time when stock prices change.
+    **Implementation:** Implement the Observer Pattern to notify users when stock prices change.
+The stock price is the subject, and users are observers.
+When the stock price changes, notify all users to update their portfolios.
+3. **Task Management System**
+    **Scenario:** You are developing a task management system where users can assign tasks to team members.
+When a task is assigned or completed, team members should receive notifications.
+    **Implementation:** Use the Observer Pattern to notify team members when tasks are assigned or completed.
+Tasks are subjects, and team members are observers.
+When a task is assigned or completed, notify the assigned team members to update their task lists.